 05 of 10

 Although A.C.
 Gilbert began producing 3/16th scale trains in 1939, these were not true S scale models.
 These early trains used O scale 1.25" gauge track.
 Model train manufacturer Marx soon followed with their own 3/16th scale trains for O gauge tracks.
 This led to the introduction of O27 trains, though American Flyer never offered O27 products.
 But these trains established Gilbert as a pioneer of prototypically correct scale model railroading.
 Unlike other fanciful toy trains of the day, Gilbert's 3/16th scale locomotives were scale models of the actual PRR K5 class 4-6-2 and the NYC J3 "Hudson."
 In 1946, keeping with this push towards realism, American Flyer trucks and mechanisms were changed to 0.884" gauge and true S scale/gauge was born.

 The Lean Years

 From the demise of A.C.
-Gilbert in 1966 through the 1970s were lean years for S scalers.
-I'm told that interest in S scale was probably kept alive initially by a small newsletter called the "S Gauge Herald".
+Gilbert in 1966 through the 1970s, S scale modeling declines; interest in S scale was probably kept alive initially by a small newsletter called the "S Gauge Herald."
 Later the National Association of S Gaugers (NASG) was formed.
 These organizations and another small magazine called the "S Gaugian" provided the means for S gaugers to exchange information and keep abreast of the offerings of small S scale manufacturers like Kinsman, Miller Laboratories, and Enhorning.
 Apparently, most of the products were kits.
 This is analogous to the state of TT scale in America today.

 07 of 10